gilnam74/vex-sneppet/Houdini-basics.md

 Despite the Houdini data management part is not developed yet, the whole VFX pipeline structure is based on [Animation DNA](https://github.com/kiryha/AnimationDNA/wiki) ideas, so we have a concept for the project folder structure, assets structure etc.

+#### Pipeline definition and goals
+What is PP?
+Pipeline covers:
+- Communications
+- Data storage, exchange and tracking

 #### Agile and Organic Pipeline
 There is a well-known VFX production structure with strict vertical hierarchy and tasks division between departments.
 We well research agile project management option with task division between teams.